jones58/Cooper-Black-Info-Site/README.md

 for pairing info:
 https://www.typewolf.com/cooper

 ## TO-DO

+- write another paragraph for in use section, include link to fonts in use.
+- write guide paragraph - Offer guides and best practices for using Cooper Black effectively in design projects, with tips on pairing it with other typefaces and choosing appropriate styles (italic, condensed, etc.) Guide to pairing and use Fun, light etc. Use in use as a guide of what's appropiate and also for pairings.
+- write game paragraph
+-  style button for game - button in middle.
+-  write paragraph for resources - use notes above.
+- alt text for all images
+- add italic to font-face and style existing italic with it.
+- write readme based on commits.
-- Work out how to embed inage into readme and add progress photos in
+- Work out how to embed image into readme and add progress photos in
-- alt text
 - Promote the website within design and typographic communities.
-- add italic to font-face
-- write another paragraph for in use section.
+Ask for feedback.